SamirTalwar/monospacedmonologues.com/content/posts/2017-10-11--webops-workshop.md

 Here's the premise:

-> At lightning speed, this workshop will cover the bits that aren’t code that make up a working web app.
+> At lightning speed, this workshop will cover the bits that aren't code that make up a working web app.
 These include servers, monitoring, deployment mechanisms, logging, alerting, secret management, recovery mechanisms… you get the idea.
 >
 > Topics include:
 >